awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.md

 DynamoDB Streams enables solutions such as these, and many others\.
 DynamoDB Streams captures a time\-ordered sequence of item\-level modifications in any DynamoDB table, and stores this information in a log for up to 24 hours\.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near real time\.

  Encryption at rest encrypts the data in DynamoDB streams\.
-For more information, see [Amazon DynamoDB Encryption at Rest](EncryptionAtRest.md)\.
+For more information, see [DynamoDB Encryption at Rest](EncryptionAtRest.md)\.

 A *DynamoDB stream* is an ordered flow of information about changes to items in an Amazon DynamoDB table\.
 When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table\.